vignettes/cr-overview.Rmd

 Finally, we generate the pairings.

-pairing_list = pairing_tables(aa80, table_order = 2, orphan_level = 1, min_expansion = 3, cluster_keys = c('cdr3', 'representative', 'chain', 'v_gene', 'j_gene', 'avg_distance'))
+pairing_list = pairing_tables(aa80, table_order = 2, orphan_level = 1, min_expansion = 3, cluster_keys = c('cdr3', 'representative', 'chain', 'v_gene', 'j_gene', 'avg_distance'))By default, this is subset to a list suitable for plotting in a

 heatmap-like format, so includes only expanded pairings.
 You can get all

-pairings by setting min_expansion = 1
+pairings by setting min_expansion = 1, and force inclusion

 or exclusion of particular clusters with cluster_whitelist

-or cluster_blacklist
+or cluster_blacklist.

 pairs_plt = ggplot(pairing_list$cell_tbl, aes(x = cluster_idx.1_fct, y = cluster_idx.2_fct)) +